martin-bach-oracle/database/23aifree/js-generic-sql-driver/sql-driver.md

 2. Create an inline JavaScript function to facilitate the insert statement

-    Note the use of an object to provide bind variables (both IN and OUT) to the statement.
+    Stay in SQL Worksheet, and create the following function.
+Note the use of an object to provide bind variables (both IN and OUT) to the statement, rather than the previously used array.
 The out-variable will fetch the auto-generated value for the primary key and return it to the caller.

     ```js
     <copy>